-Parking at Geneva Cointrin International Airport ranges from CHF 3 an hour for short-term parking (P2 and P3) to CHF 32 daily and CHF 170 weekly in covered long-term parking (P1, P20, P31, P32 and P33).
-P51 is the cheapest long-term option, charging CHF 29 per day and CHF 101 per week.
+Parking at Geneva Cointrin International Airport ranges upwards from about CHF 2 an hour for short-term parking, to CHF 29 daily and CHF 101 weekly in long-term parking.
+Note that tariffs vary dramatically depending on the parking lot.
+P51 is the cheapest long-term option.
 Eurocard, American Express or Visa cards can be used to pay for parking in parking lots.

 The airport offers 90 minutes free wifi access.
 Additional time can be purchased.